Our History and Unique Partnership

 While the WEPCO complex is the physical manifestation of this partnership, its spiritual aspects run much deeper.
 Our joint Christian Education program means that Sunday school classes are taught by teams of teachers from both parishes.
 Our middle and high school youth programs and activities are combined, which leads to lasting friendships and relationships among our young parishioners.
 And through periodic joint worship services and shared community events, all of our parishioners gain increased understanding and appreciation for different ways of worshiping Christ and living in Christian community.

 The WEPCO partnership requires commitment, compromise, and is, at times, complex.
 Our parish strongly embraces the partnership, and believes that in strengthening the partnership, we will strengthen and build our St. Matthew’s parish as well.
-Our new rector will have a wonderful opportunity to celebrate the ‘Golden Anniversary’ of the WEPCO partnership and provide the leadership needed to help guide it into the next 50 years of its history.
+Our Rector and the Senior Pastor of WPC are colleagues and enjoy working together.
+They both participate in the Wilton Clergy Association and are always looking for new ways to collaborate.
+Soon, we will have the opportunity to celebrate the ‘Golden Anniversary’ of the WEPCO partnership.